-Uncertainty and Distress in Migrant Workers Behind Thailand Lockdown
+Uncertainty and Distress in Myanmar Migrant Workers Behind Thailand Lockdown.

-In addition, they are unable to overcome local language barriers and one of the most common and most serious hurdles is the lack of technical and computer skills resulting in the inability to access to any useful information and guidance in a time of coronavirus crisis.
-Likewise, migrant workers who are living in the areas adjacent to the Burma, Laos and Cambodia border have shared the same plight in the unprecedented situation.
+In addition, they are unable to overcome local language barriers and one of the most common and most serious hurdles is the lack of technical and computer skills resulting in the inability to access any useful information and guidance in a time of coronavirus crisis.
+Likewise, migrant workers who are living in the areas adjacent to the Burma, Laos, Cambodia including northern Thailand borders have shared the same plight in the unprecedented situation.

 Their lives are hanging onto the uncertainty, and on top of that, they have hardly the right to access any government social welfare schemes.
 There is only a small of supports from the public sector in some areas for short-term relief.
 Moreover, the working visa and document have expired and they don't have enough money to renew their documents.
 Therefore, they have been living in fear of being arrested by government officials and at risk of raids and receiving unfairness from brokers as agents in handling the migrants' documents by charging multiple times higher rates.